 Temporary Final Rule: Asylum Interview Interpreter Requirement Modification Due to COVID-19

-On March 22, 2021, USCIS published a temporary final rule that extends the requirement for certain asylum applicants to use a USCIS-provided telephonic contract interpreter in order to keep our workforce and applicants safe during the COVID-19 public health emergency.
-Effective until Sept.
-18, 2021, if you are an asylum applicant and are unable to proceed with your interview in English, you may be required to use a USCIS contract interpreter at your asylum interview instead of bringing your own interpreter.
+On Sept.
+17, 2021, USCIS published a temporary final rule that extends and modifies the requirement for certain asylum applicants to use a USCIS-provided telephonic contract interpreter in order to keep our workforce and applicants safe during the COVID-19 public health emergency.
+Effective until March 16, 2022, if you are an asylum applicant and are unable to proceed with your interview in English, we may require you to use a USCIS contract interpreter at your asylum interview instead of bringing your own interpreter.
+In limited circumstances, if a USCIS contract interpreter is unavailable, we may, at our discretion, allow you to bring an interpreter to your asylum interview.

 USCIS contract interpreters are available for these 47 languages: